haskell/text-icu/README.markdown

 # Prerequisites

-This library is implemented as bindings to the well-respected [ICU library](http://www.icu-project.org/), which is not included.
-The versions of ICU currently supported are 4.0 and newer;
+This library is implemented as bindings to the well-respected [ICU library](http://www.icu-project.org/) (which is not bundled, and must be installed separately).

-verified at least up to ICU version 55.
+# Compatibility

+Upstream ICU occasionally introduces backwards-incompatible API breaks.
+This package tries to stay up to date with upstream, and is currently more or less in sync with ICU 55.

 # Get involved!